 Bishu Solomon, Director, eDiscovery Solutions Canada, EPIQ, a DTI Company

 Breakout #2: Chain Reaction: Managing the Strategic Implementation of Legal Technology

 Once the decision has been made to invest in a given technology, understanding both the short- and long-term ramifications of product implementation can be daunting.
 Picking up where “The Pace of Progress” left off, this tactical discussion offers robust insight into integrating disparate systems, establishing end-user expectations, and managing enterprise risk.

-Paradigm Shift: Examining the Blockchain Revolution in Law
+Paradigm Shift: Examining the Blockchain Business Revolution

 Blockchain technology is poised to transform the contemporary business landscape.
 Already making in-roads across a wide swath of sectors, blockchain will force both in-house and outside counsel to cultivate a thorough understanding of this nascent technology in order to better service clients.
 This panel addresses three crucial questions for the 21st-century lawyer: What is blockchain?
 How is it impacting clients?
 And how might current (or forthcoming) technological advancements impact the legal profession?